EU AI Act Article 4: What SMBs Need in Place — Enforcement Now Active

 "Deployer" under the AI Act is broad — it covers anyone using an AI system under their authority, including off-the-shelf tools like ChatGPT or Copilot.
 If your team uses these tools at work, you are a deployer.

-According to the European Commission's FAQ on AI literacy, sufficient AI literacy means "skills, knowledge and understanding that allow providers, deployers and affected persons to make an informed deployment of AI systems" and understand their opportunities, risks, and potential harms.
+According to the European Commission's FAQ on AI literacy, AI literacy covers the skills, knowledge, and understanding that allow providers, deployers, and affected persons to make an informed deployment of AI systems and understand their opportunities, risks, and potential harms.

 The regulation does not prescribe a specific curriculum.
-It requires that training is proportionate to the role, the AI system, and the risk level.
+It requires that your measures are proportionate to the role, the AI system, and the risk level.
 In practice, regulators will look for:

-1. Evidence of training delivery: completion records tied to individuals
+- Evidence of training delivery or guidance: completion records or other internal records tied to individuals

-3. Ongoing updates: AI systems change; training that was sufficient six months ago may not be now
+- Ongoing updates: AI systems change; training that matched your deployment six months ago may not match it now

-But fines are not the only risk.
-Enterprise customers are already asking vendors about AI Act compliance in procurement questionnaires.
-Being unable to demonstrate employee AI literacy will cost deals before it costs fines.
+Enterprise customers are already asking vendors about AI governance and employee AI use in procurement questionnaires.
+Being unable to demonstrate role-appropriate training and a dated internal record can cost deals before it ever turns into a formal regulatory issue.

 US Regulations Are Moving the Same Direction